Trend20/ContriQuest/README.md

 # ContriQuest

 `ContriQuest` is an open-source web application platform that ranks developers based on their projects' activity and impact.
-It aims to provide a centralized platform for developers `to track and showcase their work`, `collaborate with others`, `compare themselves to top developers` and g`ain recognition within the developer community`.
+It aims to provide a centralized platform for developers `to track and showcase their work`, `collaborate with others`, `compare themselves to top developers` and `gain recognition within the developer community`.

 This platform can also be used by `employers` to easily find `developers` who best suits their companies.